 Are they easily accessible or findable?

-With prospective clients currently in education mode, you should pay particular attention to your services page and case studies.
+With prospects currently in education mode, you should pay particular attention to your service and product pages as well as case studies.

-Your services or solutions page needs to describe your offerings in a way that prospects can understand easily on their own.
-The two most common pitfalls we see professional services clients make are providing either a laundry list of services that are difficult for prospects to sort through or, at the other end of the spectrum, service descriptions that are so high-level and vague that prospects can’t understand what they really encompass.
+Your services or products page needs to describe your offerings in a way that prospects can understand easily on their own.
+The two most common pitfalls we see companies make are providing either a laundry list of products and services that are difficult for prospects to sort through or, at the other end of the spectrum, product and service descriptions that are so high-level and vague that prospects can’t understand what they really encompass.

-Prospective clients aren’t just looking for information about your services right now.
+Prospective clients and buyers aren’t just looking for information about your products and services right now.
 They’re looking for information about how to navigate uncertainties and do their jobs in a changed world.
 So while selling is important, creating content that adds value is essential.

 Demand for relevant and useful content is high.
 By focusing on where you can offer unique perspectives and insights into current challenges, you’ll start creating connections with your audience now while building the foundation for future sales.